Why use adhesive to hold your wooden stair parts together?

 An adhesive is more discrete than nails or screws

-If using screws and nails on the inner face of stair parts, the mechanical fasteners will be visible from the outside once secured into place, which can ruin the premium look of a wooden staircase.
-Therefore, many people prefer to use adhesives, as the bond will remain hidden from the outside face once constructed, maintaining a higher standard of finish.
+If using screws and nails on the inner face of stair parts, the mechanical fasteners will be visible from the outside once secured in place, which can ruin the premium look of a wooden staircase.
+Therefore, many people prefer to use adhesives, as the bond will remain hidden from the outside face once constructed - this makes it the perfect way to maintain a high standard and smooth finish.

 Applying adhesive requires little expertise